clelidm/SpinModels/GenerateData/README.md

  - the value of the model average of the operator `I.Op`: stored in `I.av_M`;  --> this value is initially set to `0`, and can be computed after definition of the model
  - the value of the empirical average of the operator `I.Op`: stored in `I.av_D` --> this value is initially set to `0`, and can be computed when a dataset is generated.

+list_I = list of operators and parameters of the model

 The program offers different ways to define a spin model (i.e., a list of interactions `list<Interaction>`).
 These functions are defined in the file `Models_Ex.cpp`.
 Here is a list:

 #### Pre-defined spin models: